Save $900 on NIU’s class 3 BQI-C3 Pro e-bike with 90-mile range at $1,300 (Today only)

-Today only, Best Buy is offering the NIU BQi-C3 Pro e-bike for $1,299.99 shipped.
-Down from its usual $2,200 price tag, in the new year we’ve seen two previous 1-day sales like this back on Valentine’s day, where it fell to $1,500 and at the top of this month, where it returned to $1,300 for the first time since Labor Day sales.
-Today’s deal comes in as a repeat 41% markdown off the going rate and landing as a return to the all-time low matching Labor Day sales.
+Today only, Best Buy is once again offering the NIU BQi-C3 Pro e-bike for $1,299.99 shipped.
+Down from its usual $2,200 price tag, in the new year we’ve seen three previous 1-day sales like this; one back on Valentine’s Day, where it fell to $1,500 and twice in April, where it returned to $1,300 for the first time since Labor Day sales.
+Today’s deal comes in as another repeat 41% markdown off the going rate and lands as a return to the all-time low.
 You can learn more about this e-bike by heading below the fold or by reading through our hands-on review over at Electrek.

 The NIU BQI-C3 Pro comes equipped with a 750W peak-rated rear hub motor alongside dual 48V 10.0Ah batteries that propel the bike up to 28 MPH for up to 90 miles on a single charge.
 It fully recharges from empty in just five hours, and settings can be monitored and controlled via the companion app thanks to NIU’s smart control technology that has been carried over to this model from its popular lines of electric scooters.
 It also comes with plenty of extra features that enhance the riding experience like a kickstand, the integrated rear cargo rack, fenders for both wheels, an LED headlight and taillight, puncture-resistant tires, internally routed wiring, IP65 waterproof rating for the motor, IP67 waterproof rating for the battery, and a 3.5-inch TFT color display that gives you real-time readouts of both individual battery levels, distance, travel times, speed, and more.